 I propose a new symbol for the Democrats.
 Out: donkey.
 In: a giant adult pacifier.

 I can tell you what most fiscally responsible parents are thinking when they hear the feds "taking care" of everyone else's adult "children" by confiscating their tax dollars and forcing private companies to comply: You've got to be kidding me.
+Yes, Virginia, there are still some of us left who believe our children shouldn't depend on a government-manufactured umbilical cord as they approach their third decade on earth.

 Nonetheless, there are now an estimated 20 states that have already passed legislation requiring insurers to cover adult children.
 The slacker mandates cover "kids" ranging in age from 24 to 31.
 And it's these government health care mandates that are driving up the cost of insurance.